HRosser15/HRosser15/README.md

 <h1 align="center">Hi, I'm Harrison👋</h1>
-<h3 align="center">As a Software Engineer, I have a versatile skill set and a passion for diverse development.
-Open to exploring opportunities in various programming domains.</h3>
+<h3 align="center">Software Engineer open to exploring opportunities in various programming domains.</h3>

-- I’m a college grad with a BS in Software Engineering.
+- I’m a college graduate with a BS in Software Engineering.
-- I’m currently working on **Video Difference Detection** using computer vision and a **Full Stack Accounting Website** using React and Spring Boot.
+- I’m currently working on **Video Difference Detection** using Python and OpenCV as well as a **Full Stack Accounting Website** using React and Spring Boot.
-- Actively pursuing proficiency in Pandas, Numpy, and VBA.
 - Enthusiastic about learning new technologies and methodologies to tackle diverse and challenging projects.